vvvv/vvvv.org/content/blog/2025/Development News/Introducing-OptiTrack/index.md

 Based on their [NatNet SDK](https://optitrack.com/software/natnet-sdk) we've implemented [VL.IO.OptiTrack](https://www.nuget.org/packages/VL.IO.OptiTrack) a NuGet that allows you to receive any data like Markers, RigidBodies and Skeletons streamed by their [Motive](https://optitrack.com/software/motive/) application.

 It is trivial to use in vvvv.
-With just a few clicks you've set up a connection and receive the desired itmes:
+With just a few clicks you've set up a connection and receive the desired items:

 ![](image.png)